 The following reports were generated last week by the Houston Police Department.

-She was taken to the Texas County Jail, where she posted $5,000 bond and was released.
+After a computer check revealed the warrant, Taylor was taken to the Texas County Jail where he posted $250 bond and was released.

 •Jeremy S. Haggard, 22, of 14328 Daisy Drive in Plato, was issued citations for possession of marijuana and speeding after a traffic stop at about 7:40 p.m.
 March 7 on First Street.

 An officer made the stop after observing a red Ford Ranger traveling at a high rate of speed.
 After making contact with the driver, Haggard, the officer noticed he was nervous and sweating and asked him to exit the truck and sit in the patrol vehicle, according to a report.

 The officer then asked Haggard if there was anything illegal in his truck, and he said there wasn’t.
 The officer then advised Haggard he would get the HPD drug dog, Rooke, to conduct an exterior sniff of the truck and asked again if there was anything illegal inside.